awsdocs/aws-single-sign-on-user-guide/doc_source/saasapps.md

-# Cloud Applications<a name="saasapps"></a>
+# Cloud applications<a name="saasapps"></a>

 You can use the AWS SSO application configuration wizard to include built\-in SAML integrations to many popular cloud applications\.
 Examples include Salesforce, Box, and Office 365\.
-For a complete list of applications that you can add from the wizard, see [Supported Applications](#saasapps-supported)\.
+For a complete list of applications that you can add from the wizard, see [Supported applications](#saasapps-supported)\.

 Most cloud applications come with detailed instructions on how to set up the trust between AWS SSO and the application's service provider\.
 You can find these instructions on the cloud applications configuration page during the setup process and after the application has been set up\.
 After the application has been configured, you can assign access to the groups or users that require it\.

-## Supported Applications<a name="saasapps-supported"></a>
+## Supported applications<a name="saasapps-supported"></a>

 AWS SSO has built\-in support for the following commonly used cloud applications\.